Margaret Sibella Brown: Scientific career

 During Brown's lifetime, women scientists were uncommon.
 Her scientific career began during World War I while she was the honorary secretary of the Halifax branch of the Canadian Red Cross Society and was serving as a Voluntary Aid Detachment nurse.
 Due to a shortage of cotton for making surgical dressings, the use of sphagnum moss was explored as a replacement.
-Sphagnum had been used as a dressing since the Bronze Age and became widely used during the war when it was observed to inhibit the development of gas gangrene.
+Sphagnum species such as S. imbricatum and S. palustre had been used as a dressing since the Bronze Age and became widely used during the war when it was observed to inhibit the development of gas gangrene.
 At the time, it was believed that this inhibitory effect was due to the moss's ability to absorb up to 25 times its own weight in fluids (3–4 times as much as cotton) but modern research has shown that the moss contains a polysaccharide which interferes with the growth of bacteria as well as reacting with the toxins they produce.

 Robert Boyd Thomson, a professor of plant morphology at the University of Toronto, requested that Brown oversee Nova Scotia's efforts to collect the moss, the best Canadian species for this purpose being found in British Columbia and Nova Scotia.
 Brown and Thomson ran a project in Arichat, producing prepared moss to be used in wound dressings and in ambulance mattresses.
 After this experience, she went on to publish at least eight scientific papers in the subject.